Law Firm

 Voluntary:

-Trademark registration is also important.
-This is to secure the rights of the company and to distinguish products and services in the market.
+Trademark registration is also essential to secure the company's rights and distinguish products and services in the market.

-The company has the duty to inform the Companies registrar of any change done.
-Those include the below:
+The company must inform the Registrar of Companies of any changes that have been made.
+Those include the following:

 Once such a change is submitted, the registrar issues the new certificate.

-At the end of each tax year, the company must prepare audited financial statements.
-Those are submitted to the Tax department together with the tax return.
+The company must prepare audited financial statements at the end of each tax year.
+Those are submitted to the Tax Department together with the tax return.

-Also, once every calendar year, the company prepares and submits the annual return (HE32).
+Additionally, the company prepares and submits the annual return (HE32) once a year.
 This is submitted with a copy of the financial statements.

-In addition, the company is obliged to pay the annual levy, which is € 350 (until June 30 of each year).
+In addition, the company must pay the annual levy, which is € 350 (until June 30 of each year).

 Popular services